Advanced Certificate in Children’s/Adolescent Literature

 Students in the certificate program will take twelve units of graduate-level courses.
 Applicable courses include:

-The advanced certificate requires 12 units selected from ENGL 604D, 606D, 700, 727.
-Three to six of the 12 units can be selected from ENGL 501, 502, 503.
-Students can petition that any additional 500+ level children’s literature course be used towards certification completion including ENGL 556 and ENGL 696.
+The advanced certificate requires 12 units selected from ECL 604D, 606D, 700, 727.
+Three to six of the 12 units can be selected from ECL 501, 502, 503.
+Students can petition that any additional 500+ level children’s literature course be used towards certification completion including ECL 556 and ECL 696.

-Units taken to complete the advanced certificate may be applied to an M.A. degree in English or Comparative Literature and/or M.F.A. degree with approval of the appropriate graduate advisor.
+Units taken to complete the advanced certificate may be applied to an M.A. degree in English and/or M.F.A. degree with approval of the appropriate graduate advisor.

 It should be understood that graduate courses in Children's Literature in SDSU's Department of English and Comparative Literature are not classes in writing for children (creative writing), nor are they classes in educational methodology (how to use books with children in school classrooms).
 Instead, they are advanced courses in literary study where Children's Literature is examined.